obip/ikim-website/legal.md

 Copyright: Universitätsklinikum Essen ©2016

-© 2020 Institute for Artificial Intelligence,
+© 2020 Institute for Artificial Intelligence in Medicine